-Looking at the proportions in the eatwell plate, ask yourself if you are eating these amounts:-
+Looking at the proportions in the eatwell plate, ask yourself if you are eating these amounts of food:-

-Bread, rice, potatoes, pasta and other starchy foods – each of your 3 main meals should contain at least 1/3 of food from this group, but less, e.g. only 1/5 if you are trying to lose weight.
-Choose wholegrain foods such as oats, wholegrain bread and again those options which have a lower GI for example brown rice and sweet potatoes rather than white potatoes which have a very high GI.
+Bread, rice, potatoes, pasta and other starchy foods – each of your 3 main meals should contain at least ⅓ of food from this group, but less, e.g. only ⅕ if you are trying to lose weight.
+Choose wholegrain foods such as oats, wholegrain bread and again those options which have a lower GI for example brown rice and sweet potatoes rather than white potatoes which have a higher GI.
 This food group provides us with protein, several B vitamins (thiamine, riboflavin, niacin and folate), minerals (iron, magnesium, and selenium), energy and fibre.

-Milk and dairy foods – 2 to 3 portions of this food group per day are recommended, but depend on your age.
-An example of a portion would be 1/3 pint of milk.
+Milk and dairy foods – 2 to 3 portions of this food group per day are recommended, however it depends largely on your age.
+An example of a portion would be ⅓ pint of milk.
 Choose skimmed milk as the healthiest option.
-Small pots of low fat yogurt or about 25g – 30g portion reduced fat cheese would also be suitable.
+Small pots of low fat yogurt or about 25g – 30g portion reduced fat cheese would also be suitable for everyone.
 This food group provides us with calcium, potassium, vitamin D and protein.

 Food and drinks high in fat and/or sugar – this is the food group where we should look to reduce / and or have as little as possible from.
 We should consider foods from this group as occasional “treats” as overeating these may be detrimental to our health.
 We should cut down on butter, oils, sugary drinks, cakes, biscuits and sweets.
 These types of foods are usually high in calories and promote weight gain.
 For someone on a calorie controlled diet, these foods should be avoided as the nutrients provided in this food group can be obtained from the other food groups above.